Join me!

 Photo: Tara Nolan

 Some of my gardening friends also plant trial plants.
-My dear friend Tara Nolan, co-owner of Savvy Gardening and author of Raised Bed Revolution and Gardening Your Front Yard, grew the same peppers this year so I asked her to share her experiences growing them.
+My dear friend Tara Nolan, co-owner of Savvy Gardening and author of Raised Bed Revolution and Gardening Your Front Yard, grew the same pepper plants this year, so I asked her to share her experiences growing them.
 How fun, right?

-As a result, this growing guide is a combination of my tips growing peppers in my zone 7B Vancouver, BC, garden and Tara’s helpful advice from sunny SW Ontario.
+As a result, this guide on how to grow peppers combines my tips for planting peppers in my zone 7B Vancouver, BC, garden and Tara’s helpful advice from sunny SW Ontario.

 The Difference Between Hot Peppers vs Sweet Peppers